Hanasagi/Mekura-Blindtest/README.md

 # Mekura-Blindtest
-Blindtest "app" that use both a discord bot and a website to play to the latter
+Anime Blindtest "app" that use both a discord bot and a website to play to the latter